Daheer/Change-Your-Style/README.md

 # Change-Your-Style
-> Change-Your-Style named after the popular Nigerian rhyme is a Stable Diffusion application that brings together the concept of Image to Image and Textual Iversion.
+> Change-Your-Style named after the popular Nigerian rhyme is a Stable Diffusion application that brings together the concept of Image to Image and Textual Inversion.
 It changes the concept/style of input images (preferrably portraits) to one of seven predefined styles.

 # Model Architecture
 ### Stable Diffusion